HISPlayer/UnityMetaQuest-SDK/hisplayer-api.md

     * **public bool LoopPlayback (Read-only)**: Loop the current playback.
 It's true by default.
 To modify this value, please, use the Editor or the constructor **StreamProperties(loopPlayback, autoTransition, unityAudio)**.
     * **public bool AutoTransition (Read-only)**: Change the playback to the next video in the playlist.
 This action won't have effect when loopPlayback is true.
 It's false by default.
 To modify this value, please use the Editor or the constructor **StreamProperties(loopPlayback, autoTransition, unityAudio)**.
     * **public bool UnityAudio (Read-only)**: Retrieves the audio data that can be connected to Unity AudioSource through OnAudioFilterRead() instead of direct device speaker output.
 Calling SetVolume API to control the audio volume will not work, please control the corresponding Unity Audio Source volume instead.
 It's false by default.
 To modify this value, please use the Editor or the constructor **StreamProperties(loopPlayback, autoTransition, unityAudio)**.
-    * **public HISPlayerAmbisonicAudio AmbisonicAudio (Read-only)**: Ambisonic audio supporting ambiX format from first order to 3rd order, and TBE format.
+    * **public HISPlayerAmbisonicAudio AmbisonicAudio (Read-only)**: Ambisonics audio supporting ambiX format from first order to 3rd order, and TBE format.
 Enabling Ambisonic will disable Unity Audio.
 It's set to None or disabled by default.
 To modify this value, please use the Editor.
     * **public List \<string\> keyServerURI**: List of the DRM license key for each URL.
     * **public List \<DRM_Token\> DRMTokens**: List of the DRM tokens for each URL.